Family and Medical Leave

 How to Apply

-Lincoln Financial administers most leave and disability programs for GW including FMLA, USERRA, Staff Paid Parental leave, Resident Paid Family and Medical Leave, PPWFA leave as well as short-term and long-term disability.
+Lincoln Financial administers most university leave and disability programs for GW including FMLA, USERRA, Staff Paid Parental leave, Resident Paid Family and Medical Leave, PPWFA leave as well as short-term and long-term disability.

-Please report a claim or leave at least 30 days in advance of a planned absence, or as soon as possible for an unplanned absence.
+• Claims and leaves should be reported to Lincoln Financial either online or by calling (800) 213-5609 at least 30 days in advance of a planned absence, or as soon as possible for an unplanned absence.

 ·